 CPC uses doxy.me for its telemental health communication needs.
 It is secure, easy to operate, and complies with all federal health information privacy laws.
 Understandably, it may be hard for any online communication solution to effectively keep up with the load during the pandemic.
 Rest assured, we've identified at least two backup services that are also HIPAA compliant.
 To learn more about doxy.me and how it works, watch the video below.

 While some insurances have reimbursed for online services for quite some time, the pandemic has necessitated federal and state-level directives for all insurances to reimburse for online sessions and many insurances have added coverage for virtual services on their own.
 Rest assured, we'll do everything we can to get your insurance to pay for your online sessions so your treatment isn't interrupted.
-For those who pay for their counseling out of pocket, online services are billed at the same rate.
+For those who pay for their counseling out of pocket, online services are billed at the same rate as in-person sessions.
 For these rates and all of our other fee payment policies, click here.

 Absolutely!
 Even though the circumstances are less than ideal, we'd love to get started working with you on whatever challenge you'd like help facing.
 If you've come to this page first, we encourage you to watch this video that briefly details how to get started in counseling with us.